whneo97/duke/docs/README.md

 This Duke program automatically validates input, requiring them to be in the format specified.
 Precision of validation is such that it checks for the number of days in the month - even for leap years!.

 ### Cross-Platform Compatibility
-This Duke program is known to work for both Windows and Mac.
+This Duke program is designed to work for both Windows and Mac.

 ## Usage

 ### `about` - Shows information about the developer and this Duke program.

 Program displays the developer's photo and a short message from the developer, followed by brief details of the software, as well as credit for photos labeled free for use that have been used in this Duke program.

+Requires input to be in the format `about`.

 Example of usage: